ssembatya-dennis/Ductic-Monitoring-System/PLAN.md

 ## Proposed Solution

-- Using social channels (e.g Whatsapp group, slack channel)
+- Using social channels (e.g. WhatsApp group, Slack channel)

-This solution is easy to use and to adopt to very quickly however it's really hard to record progress and clear details on an ongoing task and with increase in scale, information get's really bulky to re-visit back to.
+This solution is easy to use and to adapt to very quickly however it's really hard to record progress on tasks.
+Writing clear details on an ongoing task is also not very advisable and with increase in scale, information gets really bulky to quickly have a clear glance overview of who is working on what.

 - Digital Kanban Software (most suitable solution)